Abandoned & Little-Known Airfields:

 The Capistrano Airport on the south side of the San Juan Creek replaced an earlier incarnation of the airport on the opposite side of the creek.

 “A group of individuals decided to improve on the [former] airstrip by constructing a 1,400' landing [strip] on leased property.”

 The earliest depiction which has been located of the 2nd location of Capistrano Airport (on the south side of the creek)

-was on the 1960 San Diego Local Aeronautical Chart.
+was on the March 1958 San Diego Sectional Chart.

-It was described as having a mere 1,200' runway.
+It depicted Capistrano Airport as having a mere 1,200' paved runway.

 The 1962 AOPA Airport Directory described the Capistrano Airport as having a single 1,200' paved Runway 4/22.

 The 1966 San Diego Sectional Chart (courtesy of Chris Kennedy)